Conservative stochastic PDE and fluctuations of the symmetric simple exclusion process: Introduction

 defined on the unit torus $\TT^d$, converge in probability as $N\rightarrow\infty$ to a deterministic measure that is absolutely continuous with respect to the Lebesgue measure, with density $\bar{\rho}$ solving

 In this way, solutions to the heat equation \eqref{intro_heat} describe the SSEP dynamics up to zeroth order.
-In order to reach higher order continuum approximations, it is necessary to incorporate fluctuations present in $\pi^{N}$.
-The non-equilibrium central limit fluctuations of $\pi^{N}$ have been analyzed in $d=1$ by Calves, Kipnis, and Spohn \cite{CalKipSpo} and in $d\geq 2$ by Ravishankar \cite{Rav1992}, where it is shown that the measures
+To reach higher-order continuum approximations, it is necessary to incorporate fluctuations present in $\pi_{N}$.
+The non-equilibrium central limit fluctuations of $\pi_{N}$ have been analyzed in $d=1$ by Calves, Kipnis, and Spohn \cite{CalKipSpo} and in $d\geq 2$ by Ravishankar \cite{Rav1992}, where it is shown that the measures